Evnsn/Kaggle/Kaggle/workflow/README.md

 ...

 ### Handle multicollinearity
 Multicollinearity occurse when independent variabels are correlated.
-This will potetial makes the model sensetive to smallchanges and weakns the statistical power of the regression model.
+This will potetial makes the model sensetive to small changes and weakness the statistical power of the  model.
+Models who are effected are; Linear Regression, Logistic Regression, KNN, and Naive Bayes algorithms.
 We can determen the degree of collinearity with VIF.
 #### Two types:
 - Structural multicollinearity: This is the result of feature engineering (it's created).